pharpala/HashTableLib/README.md

 ## Abstraction

-This library provides a back-end Hash Table for efficiently handling data insertion, querying, and deletion from the terminal.
+This program provides a back-end Hash Table library for efficiently handling data insertion, querying, and deletion

 ## Summary